salkuadrat/learning/packages/learning_text_recognition/README.md

 ### Output

-The result of text recognition is a `RecognizedText` variable that contains nested elements describing the details of the recognized text from input image.
+The result of text recognition is a `RecognizedText` that contains nested elements describing the details of the recognized text from input image.
 Here is example of structure data inside `RecognizedText`.

 **RecognizedText**